 Mrs. Pierpont was inurned at Colonial Gardens Cemetery, Garden of Faith, following a private Service of Remembrance held at the Little Chapel by the Lake.
 In lieu of flowers, the family respectfully requests memorials be made to The American Cancer Society.

-To send flowers to Dorothee's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dorothee Smith Pierpont, please visit our floral store.